stevengogogo/DSA-HW3-Nonprogramming/Report.md

     - The boundary only goes to the end of string in one direction
     - Hence, the time complexity is $O(len(S))$
 - Space: $O(len(S))$.
+- This function returns a list of **X**s, which is same as
+    > Design an algorithm that calculate the content of array X

 ### 4. (20pt)